mautrix/docs/gomuks/faq.md

 instances of gomuks with different data directories.
 See the entry below for details.

+## Debug logs
+To get debug logs from gomuks, launch it with `DEBUG=1` in the environment.
+Logs will be stored in `~/.local/state/gomuks` by default.
+Prior to v0.3.1, the default path was `/tmp/gomuks`.
+The path can be changed using the `DEBUG_DIR` environment variable.

 ## Where does gomuks store data?
 By default, data is stored in the default config/cache/data directories using OS-specific conventions.
 To store all gomuks data in a custom directory, use